Valle94/DeliveryDriver/README.md

 - When fuel is empty and you hit an obstacle or boost, you effectively stop moving until the timer associated with that trigger is up.

 **To do**
+- Restructure variables to operate on a baseSpeed and have boosts and obstacles be multipliers of the base speed
 - Create Tutorial level that leads to main level up completion

 Changelog 09/13/24: